Email marketing is considered the second most used method to distribute content, and for good reason:

 - Spam emails account for a whopping 47.3% of global email traffic

-- The bounce rate for retail industries (which included dispensaries) is 26% — much higher than the 9% average email bounce rate for all industries
+- The bounce rate for retail industries is 26% — much higher than the 9% average email bounce rate for other industries

-This challenge is all the more amplified in highly regulated industries like cannabis.
-For one thing, not all email marketing service providers accept cannabis-related emails.
+This challenge is all the more amplified in highly regulated industries.
+For one thing, not all email marketing service providers accept highly regulated messages.

 Another challenge is that the content of your email could easily be flagged, which we will discuss in more detail in the next section.

-How can dispensaries improve your email deliverability and avoid getting tangled in spam filters?
-Here are some tips and tricks to help you:
+How can businesses improve email deliverability and avoid getting tangled in spam filters?
+Here are some tips and tricks to help:

 1. Avoid trigger words or flagged wordings